Dark Energy from graviton-mediated interactions in the QCD vacuum: Discussion and conclusions

 where $k\sim 1$ is the dimensionless factor, and the factor $1/(2\pi)^4$ appears in the Fourier transform of the corresponding Green function.
 Then, the experimentally observable value of the $\Lambda$-term density (\ref{Lambda-mpi}) can be naturally obtained for $k=1$ and the light quark masses satisfying the approximate sum rule $m_u+m_d+m_s\simeq 100\;\text{MeV}$, which is in agreement with experimentally known values $m_u=1.5\;-\;5\;\text{MeV},\;m_d=3\;-\;9\;\text{MeV},\;m_s=60\;-\;170\;\text{MeV}$.
 In this case, the phenomenological formula for the $\Lambda$-term density, obtained based upon Eqs.~(\ref{fin}) and (\ref{Del1}), contains all the basic QCD and chiral symmetry breaking parameters, i.e.

 In fact, Eq.~(\ref{fin1}) provides a naive estimate for the dynamical QCD-induced {\it positive} contribution to the $\Lambda$-term energy density $\varepsilon_{\Lambda}>0$ which is close to the observed value within a factor of few.
+Quantitatively, the size of this dynamically induced $\Lambda$-term can be sensitive to details of yet unknown non-perturbative QCD dynamics.
 For a better estimate, one would certainly like to evaluate the $\Delta$-factor in Eq.~(\ref{fin}) to a higher precision incorporating the chiral symmetry breaking effects e.g. in the lattice QCD framework or elsewhere.